The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 • Where did their energy shift?

 If you struggled with those questions, you’re not alone.
-Research from Harvard Business Review found that poor listening costs Fortune 500 companies $37 billion annually in mistakes, misunderstandings, and missed opportunities.
+A survey of 400 corporations by consultant David Grossman found that poor communication costs companies with 100,000+ employees a combined $37 billion annually in mistakes, misunderstandings, and missed opportunities.

 The Neuroscience of Why You Can’t Listen (It’s Not Your Fault)

-Your brain processes speech at 400 words per minute.
-People speak at 125 words per minute.
+Your brain processes speech at 400 to 500 words per minute.
+People speak around 125 words per minute.

-That leaves 275 words per minute of spare processing power.
+That leaves 275 words per minute of idle capacity.

-Your brain hates vacant space.
-So it fills that gap with:
+Your brain hates idle capacity, so it fills the gap with:

 • Judging their perspective

-• Remembering that email you forgot to send
+• Replaying the email you forgot to send

 • Wondering what’s for lunch